Where is Sardinia?

 What Sardinians want you to know

 What many of us in Sardinia find aggravating is that people who consider visiting Italy skip Sardinia altogether.
-They don’t know where it is, they don’t know what the things to do here are, and they don’t care to find out.
+They don’t know where it is, they don’t know what the things to do here are, and they just assume it’s small, and doesn’t offer much.

-Those who know where is Sardinia usually think that it is too expensive to travel here – it isn’t, really.
-Sardinia is just as expensive as Italy.
+Those who know where Sardinia is usually think that it is too expensive to travel here – it isn’t, really.
+Sardinia is just as expensive as Italy and you can visit Sardinia on a budget if you plan carefully and well in advance.

 Further Readings